moh-eulith/RedBlackTreeKV-demo/README.md

 - Hot inserts are hard to reason about.
 The code must be executed against a live testnet.
 - Deletes will still be very expensive in a tree
 - Reads remain expensive: they get progressively worse with size.
 By the time there are 2000 entries, reads are 25x as expensive.
+- Transfers are a very interesting case, because in theory they don't need a 2M gas operation, so they remain exactly the same: 6-17x more expensive.
+  - Essentially, by trying to optimize for the expensive 2M gas store, updates have become far more expensive.

 ## Why are reads important?
 Reads happen all the time when a smart contract needs to do its work.
 Imagine a simple swap transaction.
 We need to minimally read: